 How does a Triage Model work?

-We no longer offer routine appointments on the day.
-Instead patients who feel that they need to be seen that day will go through a triage system which will prioritise patients according to their need for medical attention, rather than simply offering appointments to the first patients in the queue.
+Patients who feel that they need to be seen that day will go through a triage system which will prioritise patients according to their need for medical attention, rather than simply offering appointments to the first patients in the queue.

 Please be prepared to provide a brief summary of your condition, and help us to answer patient calls as quickly as possible by keeping the discussion to the point.
 Our phone lines are very busy first thing in the morning, so if you do not need to be seen on the day, please consider calling later in the day.